dungeons-of-moria/umoria/docs/manual.md

     command.
 10. Beep for invalid character.
 This is on by default.
-When this option is on, the program will beep for most invalid characters, such as trying to choose a spell that hasn’t been learned yet.
+When this option is on, the program will beep for most invalid characters, such as trying to choose a spell that hasn't been learned yet.
     When off, there are no such beeps.
 11. Display rest/repeat counts.
 This is on by default.
 When on, the program will progressively display the remaining turns left